-Importing models from and to SketchUp requires a Pro or Enterprise license.
-You can learn more about our paid licenses on our website and can start a free trial from Arkio to try this feature.
+Importing models from and to Sketchup requires a Pro or Enterprise license.
+You can learn more about our paid licenses on our website and start a free trial from Arkio to try this.
+The Revit, Rhino, and Sketchup plugins are all included with our Arkio Windows installer on our download page.

 SketchUp to Arkio